The Denver Fringe Festival

 - Creating performance opportunities for as many artists as possible

-- Ensuring accessibility to all by keeping ticket prices low and providing accessible venues
+- Ensuring accessibility for all people by keeping ticket prices low

-- Maintaining proactive outreach efforts to all communities so that our festival represents – both in the performers and the audiences – the full diversity of humanity
+- Maintaining proactive outreach efforts to all communities so that our festival represents – both in the performers and the audiences – the full diversity of Denver

 We acknowledge that Denver sits on the ancestral lands of indigenous peoples that that include the Tsétsėhéstaestse (Cheyenne), the Hinono’eiteen (Arapaho), Nuche (Ute), and Oceti Sakowin (Lakota) nations and pay our respect to the diverse peoples connected to this land.